MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 in the app package must be trusted."
 ```

-Now that the cert has been trusted, there are 2 ways you can install the package – through the powershell or just double-click on the appx package file to install it.
+Now that the cert has been trusted, there are 2 ways you can install the package – through the powershell or just double-click on the Windows app package file to install it.
 To install via powershell, run the following cmdlet:

 ```powershell
 Add-AppxPackage <MyApp>.appx